NannyML/nannyml/docs/tutorials/performance_estimation/multiclass_performance_estimation/standard_metric_estimation.rst

 Check out :ref:`Credit Card Dataset<dataset-synthetic-multiclass>` to learn more about this dataset.

 In order to monitor a model, NannyML needs to learn about it and set expectations from a reference dataset.
-Then it can monitor the data that is subject to actual analysis, provided as the analysis dataset.
+Then it can monitor the data that is subject to actual monitored, provided as the monitored dataset.
 You can read more about this in our section on :ref:`data periods<data-drift-periods>`.

 .. nbimport::